- The Living Lohan parody.

 - The Thornberrys are armed with their wits...and flamethrowers.

 - A sketch from "Major League of Extraordinary Gentlemen" has Marc Summers (voicing himself) hosting an episode of Unwrapped and has Dr. Peter Yarbrough explain the origins of the ice cream sundae.
-What he ends up doing is going on a long, passionate, profanity-laced screed against Christianity, leaving Summers bewildered when he's finished.
+What he ends up doing is going on a long, passionate, profanity-laced tirade against Christianity, leaving Summers bewildered when he's finished.

 Summers: (beat) Up next: Skittles.

 - The Hooters sketch where the Hooters owl keeps trying to convince a man to go visit the restaurant, only for him to constantly tell the owl off about Hooters' crappy food.
-The sketch is so insistant it almost makes you wonder if one of the writers had a bad experience at Hooters.
+The sketch is so insistent it almost makes you wonder if one of the writers had a bad experience at Hooters.

 Owl: Hoo, hoo, eat at Hooters!